Solar Panel Warranty Explained

 Performance warranty explained

-Rooftop mounted solar panels are generally very reliable, have no moving parts and require very little maintenance.
+Rooftop-mounted solar panels are generally very reliable, have no moving parts and require very little maintenance.
 However, it is normal for solar PV cells to experience a small amount of degradation over time.
 Solar panels are expected to perform under a wide variety of very extreme environments, from freezing winter conditions to very high summer temperatures, high humidity, wind, and severe UV radiation, not to mention salt mist corrosion in coastal seaside locations.
-Due to these extreme conditions, all solar panels experience some minor degradation due to several known phenomena explained in detail here.
+Due to these extreme conditions, all solar panels experience minor degradation due to several known phenomena explained in detail here.

 Example, solar panel performance warranty chart showing degradation over 25 years of use - Image credit Longi Solar